ECB says Irish bank debt deal raises serious concerns

 Ireland won European Central Bank approval last year to stretch out the cost of bailing out collapsed Anglo Irish Bank after nearly 18 months of talks to slice billions off Dublin's borrowing needs, cut its budget deficit and help it exit an EU/IMF bailout.

-As part of the debt swap, Ireland pledged to issue new bonds worth 25 billion euros (20.63 billion pounds), but to slowly drip-fed them into the market via the country's central bank, with a minimum of 500 million euros to be sold by the end of 2014.
+As part of the debt swap, Ireland pledged to issue new bonds worth 25 billion euros ($34.23 billion), but to slowly drip-fed them into the market via the country's central bank, with a minimum of 500 million euros to be sold by the end of 2014.

 "The liquidation of the Irish Bank Resolution Corporation (IBRC) raises serious monetary financing concerns," the ECB said in its annual report, referring to the name Anglo Irish was changed to after its nationalisation.